-There are lots of sweet and savory options available on this extensive menu, including pancakes, maple bacon, French toast, and fried chicken.
+There are lots of sweet and savoury options available on this extensive menu, including pancakes, maple bacon, French toast, and fried chicken.

 At the number 9 spot is Peter Rabbit.
 Located in the Central Business District in Adelaide and surrounded by lemon trees, this cafe was formerly a shipping container.

 Nowadays, it delivers delicious breakfast grub.
-This includes granola and differently cooked eggs.
+This includes Eggs cook as you prefer and a fabulous Sweet Babka flavoured with 5-spice, peanut butter custard and other delights.
 Though this may appear to be an unusual setting for a cafe, you will not be disappointed by it.

 If you are an animal lover, this should be added to your list of places to visit.
 Two super cute rabbits inhabit this restaurant.
 With its focus on nature and the environment, this is a relaxing spot to check out.

-A tram barn-turned cafe, Bloom is yet another great place to eat Breakfast in Adelaide.
+A tram barn-turned cafe, Bloom offers yet another of the best breakfasts in Adelaide.

-It has high ceilings, lush plants, and a neutral color scheme, instilling it with a soothing vibe that is perfect for calming you down during stressful mornings.
+It has high ceilings, lush plants, and a neutral colour scheme, which instil a soothing vibe that is perfect for calming you down during stressful mornings.

 Their breakfast is served all day.
-Taste dishes such as smoky lentil dahl, BBQ sourdough, and dark rye.
+Taste dishes such as Smokey Tomato Baked Beans and Oat Porridge from the Fire.